 Developed in partnership with The Culinary Institute of America (CIA), the rigorous program immerses employees in coursework and in-kitchen training led by CIA chefs at PepsiCo’s Culinary Innovation Centers.
 It culminates with an exam from the Research Chefs Association, providing product developers with official certification as culinary scientists.
 Here, get a closer look at the curriculum and some of the success it’s cooked up so far.

-Those currently enrolled in the training program will be attending their next session this June in Valhalla, New York.
-To learn more about PepsiCo’s R&D program, click here.
+Those currently enrolled in the culinary scientist training program will be attending their next session this June in Valhalla, New York.
+Learn more about PepsiCo’s R&D program.